camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 #### Add Camunda BPM Assert to Eclipse

 Eclipse will remove the static import, when it organizes the imports.
-Thus it is recommended to add camunda-bpm-assert to your 'Content Assist Favorites'.In Eclipse go to Window -> Preferences -> Java -> Editor -> Content Assist -> Favorites -> New Type... and add the following type:
+Thus it is recommended to add camunda-bpm-assert to your 'Content Assist Favorites'.
+In Eclipse go to Window -> Preferences -> Java -> Editor -> Content Assist -> Favorites -> New Type... and add the following type:

 ```java
 org.camunda.bpm.engine.test.assertions.ProcessEngineTests